jasonarg/saassycloud/README.md

 ## Technology Demonstrations
 In addition to using all of the latest features of Bootstrap 4 beta, the project demonstrates several features of Laravel including custom middleware, dependency injection via Service Container binding of repositories using interfaces, and every type of Eloquent relationship.

-## What's Next
-This is in progress, and an admin dashboard that visualizes the conversion data written in Vue.js will be the next major feature added, as an example implementation of a modern javascript framework.

 ## Motivation
 I possess extensive full stack development experience, however, as all of my work over the past seven+ years is owned by my former employer, I felt I needed a demonstration project to be able to serve as a point of discussion for potential new employers.